-Royalty rate reductions are determined separately from lease renewal or other lease term periods, and in fact may not be specified in the terms of an initial lease issuance or in lease readjustment terms.67 Two essential MLA elements must both be met to qualify for a rate reduction: 1) the royalty rate reduction must encourage the
+Royalty rate reductions are determined separately from lease renewal or other lease term periods, and in fact may not be specified in the terms of an initial lease issuance or in lease readjustment terms.
+Two essential MLA elements must both be met to qualify for a rate reduction: 1) the royalty rate reduction must encourage the greatest ultimate recovery of coal; and 2) the royalty rate reduction must be in the interest of conservation of natural resources.
+Even if these elements are demonstrated, a rate reduction may be granted only when it is necessary to promote development or if the lease cannot be successfully operated under the lease terms.
+Royalty rates may be reduced to as low as two percent.

 The recent IG report examined six royalty rate reduction requests in four state offices.
-However the IG noted that BLM staff may lack the expertise to evaluate a company's financial statements and documentation when the reduction request rests on a claim of financial hardship.70
+However the IG noted that BLM staff may lack the expertise to evaluate a company's financial statements and documentation when the reduction request rests on a claim of financial hardship.